-Employees are supervised under both functional units and project team, which may cause conflict.
+- Employees are supervised by both functional units and project team, which may cause conflict.

-There will be large overhead cost due to the excessive paper work and information collection.
+- There will be a large overhead cost due to the excessive paperwork and information collection.